 A will is an integral part of an estate plan, in fact, it may be contended that a will is the mortar that holds the estate plan together or, alternatively, the will may be the only plan necessary.

 There are several good reasons for having a will prepared.
-Please bear with me as I provide some of those reasons:

 - May mitigate taxes on the estate.
 The economic challenges facing the government have given rise to a discussion of increased taxes on estates.